IBM/ansible-role-infosvr/README.md

 ## Dependencies

 The configuration of Information Analyzer makes use of the [`IBM.infosvr-metadata-asset-manager`](https://galaxy.ansible.com/IBM/infosvr-metadata-asset-manager) role indirectly, using the `import_role` directive.
-This role has therefore been included as a dependency; however, it will be unused if you are not configuring Information Analyzer.
+This role has not been listed as an explicit dependency to avoid circular dependencies, but it should be installed if you plan to configure Information Analyzer.

 ## Example Playbook